 Need a dessert to dazzle and don’t have time to bake?
-This Fluffy Gluten-Free Chocolate Mint Ice Box Cake is just the answer.
+This Fluffy Chocolate Mint Ice Box Cake is just the answer.
 Rich, luscious chocolate mint flavors in a cake that takes about 15 minutes to make and refrigerates to set.
-Easy gluten adaptation too!
+Gluten-free or with gluten options.

 We are scrambling to catch up with holiday preparations in our house.
 Our internet has been out for the past two days leaving my husband running back and forth from our cable provider switching modems and routers.
 To say it’s not how he planned to spend the pre-Christmas week would be a wild understatement.